mage of Badil murdered child labourer pronounced dead at Allied Hospital, Faisalabad.

 Constitutional protections against Child Labour:

-• Article 3: the state shall ensure the elimination of all forms of exploitation and the gradual fulfillment of fundamental principle, from each according to his ability and to each according to his work.
+• Article 3: the state shall ensure the elimination of all forms of exploitation and the gradual fulfilment of fundamental principle, from each according to his ability and to each according to his work.

 • Article 11(3): No child below the age of 14 years shall be engaged in any factory or mine or any other hazardous employment.